macitac/portfolio/README.md

 - The program provides a broad foundation in statistics and data analysis.
 It covers classical statistical concepts combined with a strong focus on machine learning, Bayesian statistics and AI.

 Bachelor's Degree in Economics, January 2021 - June 2023, Uppsala University
 - Economic degree with a strong focus on statistics.
-My bachelor thesis combined economics with a strong focus on machine learning and prediction models.
+My bachelor thesis combined economics with machine learning and prediction models.

 Basic Military Training, September 2019 - June 2020, Swedish armed forces
 - Rifleman/Mounted Guard